 ABOUT SEAWOLF KAYAK

-Kiliii Yüyan is an indigenous (Nanai) boat builder, adventurer & photographer with a passion for all things wild.
+Kiliii Yüyan is an indigenous (Nanai) boat builder & photographer with a passion for all things wild.
 He has guided survival expeditions by land and sea and paddled many regions of the world.

-Kiliii has spent a lot of time with traditional kayak-using communities of the North, learning the skills of building qajaqs and umiaqs.
-Now he designs skin-on-frame kayaks for the modern paddler and helps return the traditional knowledge of the kayak to its original communities.
+Kiliii has spent years with traditional kayak-using communities of the North, learning the skills of building qayaqs and umiaqs.
+Now he designs skin-on-frame kayaks for the modern paddler and helps return the kayak to its original communities and Native youth.

 As a photographer, Kiliii documents the stories of contemporary Native communities and the natural world.
 See his work at www.kiliii.com.

-Addie built her first kayak with Seawolf in 2015, and hasn’t looked back since.
+Addie built her first kayak with Seawolf in 2015, and it stuck.
 Her love for creating sawdust can be traced as far back as she can remember.
 When not free-soloing the hemlocks behind the house, Addie spent her childhood finding any excuse to loiter in her dad’s wood shop.

-After a brief ill-guided postgrad foray into the world of tech start-ups, she got back to her roots, got her hands dirty, and started building kayaks.
-As is the case with most things you love, sharing the beauty of woodworking through Seawolf’s workshops is the best part of her job.
+As is the case with things you love, sharing the beauty of woodworking and incredible utility of traditional technology through Seawolf’s skin-on-frame workshops is the best part of her job.

-When not fawning over pictures of baby animals, Addie builds and manages Seawolf’s inventory in between organizing and teaching workshops.
+Addie builds Seawolf’s inventory between organizing and teaching workshops.
+She brings a mean cribbage game.